-Gilbert was guided by a hand on the arm through a back hallway in the restaurant and down a series of crisscrossing steps.
+Gilbert was guided by a hand on the arm through a back hallway and down a series of crisscrossing steps.
 Gilbert himself was not accustomed to covert operations so he fumbled his way forward bumping into walls and tables alike.
 Eventually, they slipped into a room divided into multiple sections by silk draperies.
 Smoke suffocated the air, curling around long and lavish sofas that spotted the room.
-Men and women were curled up on the sofas, puffing hookahs with lazily batting eyes.
+Men and women were lounging on the sofas, puffing hookahs with lazily batting eyes.

 The air smelled like morrowheat.
 They were high to hell.